 The following tables show the results of Cottage Grove's water quality analysis.
-Every regulated contaminant that was detected in Cottage Grove's water during testing from January 1, 2013 to December 31, 2013 is listed.
+Every regulated contaminant that was detected (all test results were below the MCLs) in Cottage Grove's water during testing from January 1, 2015 to December 31, 2015 is listed.
 The regulations do not require the water to be tested for all (approximately 91) of the regulated contaminants each and every year.
 The data presented in the report are from the most recent testing done in accordance with the regulations.